-- The October 17th Regional Transportation Summit will be at the Centerplace Regional Event Center in Spokane Valley from 8-10 a.m., tickets are available now on the SRTC website. - The Equity working group would be meeting September 27th.
-Anyone interested in attending please contact Ben or Michael. - Mr. Fletcher showcased the regional data hub and how to access it on the website.
+- Mr. Ulrich highlighted the Transportation Summit would take place October 17th and if anyone is interested in attending, please find the link on the SRTC Website. - The Equity working group would be meeting September 27th.
+Anyone interested in attending please contact Ben or Michael. - Mr. Ulrich showcased the regional data hub and how to access it on the website.

-#13 Adjournment
+#12 Adjournment